Harold C. Bradley House: History

-When Harold C. Bradley, a biochemistry professor at the UW and a founder of the Hoofers Club, married Josephine Crane, her grandfather Richard T. Crane built this house for them as a present.
+When Harold C. Bradley, a biochemistry professor at the University of Wisconsin–Madison and a founder of the Hoofers Club, married Josephine Crane, her grandfather Richard T. Crane built this house for them as a present.
 Money was not a concern, and Crane hired the prestigious Chicago firm of Louis Sullivan to design a large home in the then-popular Prairie style.
 The house is two stories with a T-shaped footprint, with distinctive cantilevered sections that hold sleeping porches.
 (A sleeping porch was a way to deal with hot summer nights before there was air conditioning.)
 At the back is a porte-cochère.
 The architects also designed furniture, rugs, draperies and fixtures inside.
 Though Sullivan was the principal of the firm, George Elmslie may have designed much of the house and furnishings.

 George Grant Elmslie joined the architectural partnership of Adler & Sullivan in 1888.
 Following the dismissal of Frank Lloyd Wright from the firm, and especially once the partnership dissolved, Elmslie's role under Louis Sullivan increased.
 Elmslie was entrusted with the design of the main facade of the Gage Building and of all of the details of the Carson, Pirie, Scott and Company Building.
 The Bradley House was designed at a time when Sullivan's architectural practice was starting to fail.
 Once considered the foremost designer of skyscrapers, Sullivan now struggled to secure commissions and often sparred with clients.
 The Bradley House was "designed by Elmslie with only occasional suggestions from Sullivan."
 All drawings of the building were sketched by Elmslie and many of the architectural details are consistent with the style he would develop later in his career with William Gray Purcell.
 The Bradley House was the last building Elmslie designed while with Sullivan; he left to partner with Purcell in 1909.